What is HTLV-1?

 No. This disease was first described in 1980 and has been identified throughout the world.

-HTLV-1 is more common in Japan and other countries in the Western Pacific region, the Caribbean, West Africa and South America.
-About 10 to 20 million people are infected worldwide.
-It is rare in Canada, but cases have been found in British Columbia and Nunavut.
+HTLV-1 is more common in Japan and other countries in the Western Pacific region, the Caribbean, West Africa, the Middle East and South America.
+An estimated 10 to 20 million people are infected worldwide.
+It is rare in Canada, but cases have been found among First Nations communities in British Columbia and Nunavut.

 How can I tell if I have HTLV-1?